 From 2021 onwards, images captured on any graduated filter (glass, resin or plastic) are not eligible for entry into the Competition.
-The exceptions to this rule are for images captured on film and images captured prior to 1st January 2021.
-Please note, there are certain exemptions and caveats that will be published on this page before the Competition opens.
-Until then, we would ask for your patience.
+The exceptions to this rule are for images captured on film and any images captured prior to 1st January 2021.

 Why did you introduce this rule?